Table Of Contents

 Why is eCommerce Automation important?

-A lot of tasks pertaining to the eCommerce operations involve constantly monitoring and collecting information, looking for certain parameters, and then acting upon them by following a certain procedure.
-For instance, sending triggered emails, flagging orders, adding customers to specific segments, creating a database of new subscribers, etc. requires a lot of work and consumes time.
+A lot of tasks pertaining to the eCommerce operations are repetitive in nature or follow a set procedure.
+Automating these activities, provides your workforce with more time to focus more on growing business.
+For instance, sending triggered emails, flagging orders, creating a database of new subscribers, etc. requires a lot of work and consumes time.
 And, once you are done delegating these tasks to your automation tools, a thorough follow-up is needed to track the success rate of these activities.

 To put it broadly, here’s why eCommerce automation is important: